lax1dude/origin-blacklist-1.8/README.md

 ## Installation

-Place the "**[OriginBlacklist.jar](https://raw.githubusercontent.com/lax1dude/origin-blacklist-1.8/main/OriginBlacklist.jar)**" file in your BungeeCord server's plugins folder and restart the server, config files will be generated in "plugins/OriginBlacklist".
+Place the "**[OriginBlacklist.jar](https://raw.githubusercontent.com/lax1dude/origin-blacklist-1.8/main/OriginBlacklist.jar)**" file in your BungeeCord/Velocity server's plugins folder and restart the server, config files will be generated in "plugins/OriginBlacklist".

 ## Commands